MGS522 - Negotiation Strategies for Business

 Upon successful completion of this subject the student will be able to:

-3. Demonstrate understanding of ethical issues arising from negotiation tactics.
+- Demonstrate an understanding of ethical issues arising from negotiation tactics.

-4. Demonstrate understanding of strategy and tactics of distributive bargaining.
+- Demonstrate an understanding of strategy and tactics of distributive bargaining.

-6. Demonstrate understanding psychology and communication in negotiations.
+- Demonstrate an understanding of psychology and communication in negotiations.

 Cheating and Plagiarism